commschamp/cc.mqttsn.libs/README.md

 All other behaviour is implemented as specified.

-# Licence
-This work provided under the classic **GPLv3** / **Commercial** dual licensing scheme in the same way as [CommsChampion](https://github.com/arobenko/comms_champion) project (see [LICENSE.md](https://github.com/arobenko/comms_champion/blob/master/LICENSE.md) for details).
-The source code is available for anyone to use as long as the derivative work remains open source with compatible licence. **Download** it, **try** it!
-If it works as expected and commercial closed source licence is required for the final product, please send me an e-mail (see [Contact Information](#contact-information) below).

 # How to Build
 Detailed instructions on how to build and install all the components can be found in [doc/BUILD.md](doc/BUILD.md) file.